Helperbird/website/src/pages/redeem.md

 new: false
 header: true
 layout: templates/single_layout.liquid
-title: Redeem a Helperbird Pro voucher
+title: How to Redeem Your Helperbird Pro Voucher
 youtubeId: vwT8SAJfU3E
-cardTitle:  Redeem a Helperbird Pro voucher
+cardTitle: Redeem Your Helperbird Pro Voucher
-description: Have a voucher or coupon code?
-Redeem it here for Helperbird Pro.
+description: Easily redeem your Helperbird Pro voucher or coupon code with our step-by-step guide.
+Unlock all the premium features today!
-keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+keywords: Helperbird Pro, redeem voucher, coupon code, dyslexia software, reading mode, voice typing, text to speech, text reader, immersive reader, dyslexia fonts, accessibility software, browser extensions, Helperbird for Chrome, Helperbird for Edge, Helperbird for Firefox, Opendyslexic, OpenDyslexic font
 img: /assets/images/blog/new-blog-2022/redeem.png
 url: redeem/
 ---

-Welcome to Helperbird!
-Redeeming your voucher is quick and easy.
-Just follow these steps to activate your Helperbird Pro features.

-##  Steps to Redeem Your Pro voucher
+## Steps to Redeem Your Pro Voucher

-### Enter Code
+### 1. Enter Code
-Copy your unique voucher code, which you should have received via email or from one of our partners.
+Copy your unique voucher code from your email or from one of our partners.

-### Access Signup
+### 2. Access Signup
-Click on [this link](https://payments.coffeeandfun.com/b/8wM01ZbakbT6e5y5kO) to go to our special signup page designed just for voucher redemption.
+Click on [this link](https://payments.coffeeandfun.com/b/8wM01ZbakbT6e5y5kO) to go to our special signup page for voucher redemption.

-### Apply Code
+### 3. Apply Code
-On the signup page, look for the **Add promotion code** field.
+On the signup page, find the **Add promotion code** field.
 Paste your voucher code here.

-### Price Update
+### 4. Price Update
-After the code is entered, you'll notice the price will update to **$0.00**, meaning the voucher is applied.
+After entering the code, the price will update to **$0.00**, meaning the voucher is applied.

-### Finalize
+### 5. Finalize
-Provide your email address in the space given and hit the **Start Trial** button to complete the process.
+Enter your email address and click the **Start Trial** button to complete the process.

-### Confirmation
+### 6. Confirmation
-Check your email.
-You should receive a message confirming that your account is now enjoying Helperbird Pro benefits.
+Check your email for a confirmation message that your account now has Helperbird Pro benefits.

 ## All Set!

 You're all set to explore the full capabilities of Helperbird Pro.
 If you have any questions or need assistance, our support team is here to help.

-Enjoy your enhanced browsing experience with Helperbird Pro!
+Enjoy your enhanced browsing experience with Helperbird Pro! 🚀